NGO registration is vital for any kind of organization. This allows a group to get permission for certain activities.

 The documents below are necessary for the registration of a Trust:

-- Trustee and Settlor Pan Card.
+2. Trustee and Settlor Pan Card.

-- Passport size Photo of Trustee and Settlor.
+3. Passport size Photo of Trustee and Settlor.

-- Trust objective.
+6. Trust objective.

-- NOC or Rental Agreement if the trust property is on rent.
+7. NOC or Rental Agreement if the trust property is on rent.

-- The name of the trust.
+9. The name of the trust.

-- The number of trustees.
+11. The number of trustees.

-- Rules and regulation of the trust.
+12. Rules and regulations of the trust.

 Online NGO registration as “society”

-Society is a group of people who unite in order to accomplish a common purpose.
-This can be seen in the Society Registration Act, 1860.
+The Society Registration Act of 1860 reflects this.
 When you register, your society will become legal as an NGO and it will be easier to work with one another for activities like fine art performance, literature, knowledge, scientific, charitable or literary works, etc.

 Society Registration is a law that enables society to get a legal status in India.
-It also improves the society in terms of its legal conditions.
+It also improves society in terms of its legal conditions.

-Benefits of Society Reigstration
+Benefits of Society Registration

 There are various advantages of society registration in India:

-- Income tax benefits as like any other NGO legal entity.
+• Income tax benefits as like any other NGO legal entity.

 Documents required for Society Registration

-- List of the members.
+1. List of the members.

-- Sociey’s rules and regulations details.
+4. Society’s rules and regulations details.

-- Society’s registered address proof (Any utility bill not older than 2 months)
+6. Society’s registered address proof (Any utility bill not older than 2 months)